yutannihilation/wgpugd/README.md

 ### What is wgpu?

-There are two major libraries that implement the WebGPU standard; one is [Dawn](https://dawn.googlesource.com/dawn) (used in Chrome), and the other one is [wgpu](https://wgpu.rs/), a pure-Rust implementation.

-wgpu is what’s behind the WebGPU support of Firefox and Deno, and is used in many places in the Rust’s graphics ecosystem.
+As the name indicates, the wgpugd package uses [wgpu](https://wgpu.rs/), a pure-Rust implementation of the WebGPU standard. wgpu is what’s behind the WebGPU support of Firefox and Deno, and is widely used over the Rust’s graphics ecosystem.

+### Wait, Rust…?
+Can we use Rust in R??

+Yes! [extendr](https://extendr.github.io/) is the Rust framework for interacting with R.

 ### Why WebGPU for R?